null Skip to main content

 A common benchmark is using a belt when lifting 80% or more of your one-rep max (1RM).
 If your core struggles to maintain tension or you experience excessive lower back strain, it might be time to consider a belt.

-Why Do People Wear a Belt When Deadlifting?
+Why Do Lifters Use a Belt for Deadlifts?

-Many lifters wear a belt for deadlifts to enhance performance and safety.
-A lifting belt provides:
+Lifters often wear a belt during deadlifts to improve both performance and safety.
+A lifting belt provides several benefits:

-• Intra-Abdominal Pressure (IAP): Increases core pressure, stabilizing the spine and reducing injury risk.
+1. Intra-Abdominal Pressure (IAP): Increases core pressure, stabilizing the spine and reducing the risk of injury.

-• Lumbar Support: Helps maintain a neutral spine, reducing lower back strain.
+2. Lumbar Support: Helps maintain a neutral spine position, mitigating strain on the lower back during heavy lifts.

-• Injury Prevention: While a belt won’t fix poor form, it provides additional support for heavy lifts, lowering the risk of strains or herniated discs.
+3. Injury Prevention: While a belt can’t compensate for poor form, it provides vital support, lowering the risk of strains or herniated discs.

 How Does a Belt Help Deadlift Performance?